Punctuation for Class 9

 • What is Punctuation?

-Punctuation is a set of symbols used in writing to clarify meaning and indicate pauses, stops, or divisions between elements of a sentence.
-It helps convey the intended tone and structure of a written piece.
+Punctuations are groups of marks used in writing to clarify meaning and indicate pauses, stops, or divisions between elements of a sentence.
+It aids in expressing the intended writing piece's tone and organisation.

 Rules to Punctuate Compound Sentences